 This channel has become critical for restaurants to manage reviews, push out daily specials, and even act as their primary website.
 Social media marketing can be broken down into organic (or free) posting and paid posting.

-Organic posting is great for low spend and slow growth.
-If slow growth isn’t what you’re looking for or you want to reach a larger audience, you can “boost” your organic posts, or pay to have them seen by more potential customers.
-Here are some factors to consider when boosting a post.
+Organic social media is great for low spend and slow growth.
+If slow growth isn’t what you’re looking for or you want to reach a larger audience, you can boost your organic posts, or pay to have them seen by more potential customers.
+Here are some factors to consider when paying for social media marketing:

 Audience Size and Reach

 A bigger audience requires a bigger budget.
-If your budget allows it, spending more will get your post seen by more people, and will bring in a larger return on investment.
+If your budget allows it, spending more will get your posts seen by more people and will bring in a larger return on investment.

 Perhaps one ad is enough if you have a big, one-time event you’re promoting, but if you just opened a new location, you may need to post more frequently.

 Use your POS system to analyze when your slowest times are, and send out your ads in congruence with when your restaurant isn’t busy to drive traffic during those times.

 It may seem simple, but constantly communicating your offerings to your customers is a great way to put your restaurant front and center.